 - They boost the immune system by increasing nutrients such as vitamin C, zinc, and Iron.
 As a result, you can recover from an infection faster.

 - They increase and balance gut microorganisms, which are the hub of health.
 As Socrates said many years ago, “All diseases begin in the gut.”
 Thus, healing the gut is a way to eradicate all diseases.
-And now we’ll delve into how fermentation and the gut have worked together as a team in a symbiotic relationship to prevent diseases.
+Now, we’ll delve into how fermentation and the gut have worked together as a team in a symbiotic relationship to prevent diseases.

-Here is a video outlining the health benefits of fermented food by Mediahub
+Here is a video outlining the health benefits of fermented food

 Gut health and fermentation connection